 4. Create a Video Calling Room

 Whether you are in the office or working from home, creating a space that supports video calling will help you to feel more confident about the call and get you in the right head-space.
-You may want to think about a room where you will have less interruptions and that has good WIFI coverage.
+You will want to think about a room where you will have less interruptions and that has good WIFI coverage.

 5. Staging, Lights, Camera, Action!